 Warrants are not usually issued on Traffic Infractions.
 Punishment for an infraction is a fine only.

 If you do not take care of your traffic citation in a timely manner:

-- a hold will be placed on your driver's license by the Department of Motor Vehicles (DMV),
+- a hold may be placed on your driver's license by the Department of Motor Vehicles (DMV),

 - your license may be suspended, and

-- a civil assessment of $300.00 will be added to the bail amount currently due.
+- a civil assessment of up to $300.00 may be added to the bail amount currently due.

 Am I eligible for Traffic School?

 The State of California has set forth Traffic School eligibility requirements in California Rule of Court 4.104.
 These rules determine under what conditions and in which cases a person may attend Traffic School in order to receive a confidential traffic school conviction.

 This court will permit attendance at a Department of Motor Vehicles certified Traffic School as a means of obtaining a confidential traffic school conviction if you meet the Eligibility Requirements .

 If I have a Trial and am found guilty, can I still do Traffic School?